-More than 4,8 million people live in the Western Cape on 129 370 km2 of land (Mid-Year Population Estimates, 2007).
-Afrikaans is spoken by the majority, with isiXhosa and English being the other main languages.
-The Western Cape has the highest adult-education level in the country, with only 5,7% of people aged 20 years or older having no schooling (Census 2001).
+More than 5,2 million people live in the Western Cape on 129 370 km2 of land (Community Survey, 2007).
+Afrikaans is spoken by the majority, with isi-Xhosa and English being the other main languages.

 The province has a strong network of Higher Education (HE) institutions, including the University of Cape Town, Stellenbosch University, the University of the Western Cape and the Cape Peninsula University of Technology.

-A potpourri of diverse cultural backgrounds gives the province a cosmopolitan ambiance, resulting in a demographic profile quite different from that of the national pattern.
+A potpourri of diverse cultural backgrounds gives the province a cosmopolitan ambiance, resulting in a demographic profile quite different from the national pattern.